fazzaamiarso/todoist-clone-react-firebase-ts/README.md

 ## Next steps

-I am going to study more to finally do some refactoring in this app and then implementing more featuresm.
+I am going to study more to finally do some refactoring in this app and then implementing more features.
 So, it can be closer to Todoist App